 An endowment can be managed to create a reserve of predictable future funding that helps demonstrate that the organization is financially viable and invested in the future.
 Endowments help diversify the organization’s income sources while allowing donors to give a gift that keeps giving.
 While creating an endowment is not necessarily right for every organization, if you have six months of reserve funding available for operating needs, your organization might be ready to start an endowment.

-The panel, featuring leaders from Girl Scouts of Eastern Pennsylvania, Eagles Autism Foundation, and the Museum of the American Revolution, discussed the challenges that nonprofits experience in building sustainable organizations and how an endowment can help support a nonprofit in perpetuity.
+The panel, moderated by Marla Conley, Esquire of the Conley Law Group, and featuring leaders from Girl Scouts of Eastern Pennsylvania, Eagles Autism Foundation, and the Museum of the American Revolution, discussed the challenges that nonprofits experience in building sustainable organizations and how an endowment can help support a nonprofit in perpetuity.
 They spoke about three core tenants—development, sustainability, and governance—that are critical to establishing and growing an endowment that can drive positive impact for decades to come.

 If it is a strategic goal for your organization to start an endowment, you don’t need to fundraise for every initial dollar.
 Kim Fraites-Dow of Girl Scouts of Eastern Pennsylvania shared an alternative to fundraising for your endowment; create room in the operating budget and balance sheet to generate a surplus.
 For example, if you can create a $250,000 surplus for two years, you’ve built a $500,000 endowment without any fundraising.